nabadger/terraform-kubernetes/README.md

 # Verify cluster setup

-Verirfy cluster is setup with:
+Verify cluster is setup with:
 ```kubectl get all```

 Make sure you setup a 'test' database and a 'test' user first.